konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 - Provide tools for automated Konveyor installation setup (locally as well as with github actions) ready for running their integration tests on PRs (use Konveyor CI repo as a starting point).
 - Provide working&stable Konveyor builds (partially ensured by e2e tests).

-### Execution and project status
+### Execution and project status - CI

 Konveyor CI repository is https://github.com/konveyor/ci

-The CI repo doesn't execute test suites itself, it just display status of application E2E or components tests runs.
+The CI repo doesn't execute test suites itself, but provides re-usable workflows that can orchestrate Konveyor build, execute relevant tests and display overall status.

-Overall CI status is:
-- GREEN if all application E2E test suites and all reporting components tests are passing.
-- YELLOW if all application E2E test suites are passing, but some of components reporting tests are failing.
-- RED if some of application E2E test suites is failing.

-### Implementation Details/Notes/Constraints [optional]

-TBD technologies&resources to for re-use
+Part of the CI are also "gate" jobs for PRs in component repositories that executes tests on Konveyor built with given PR changes.

+The CI functionality should be provided for main as well as other supported release branches.

 ### Security, Risks, and Mitigations